docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 Let us continue with the example app that we worked with in [Exercise 2.4](/part-2/section-2#exercise-24).

-Now you should add database to example backend.
+Now you should add a database to the example backend.

 Use a Postgres database to save messages.
 For now there is no need to configure a volume since the official postgres image sets a default volume for us.
 Use the Postgres image documentation to your advantage when configuring: [https://hub.docker.com/\_/postgres/](https://hub.docker.com/_/postgres/).
 Especially part _Environment Variables_ is a valuable one.